Post-Fordism: Regulation school

 The regulation approach (also called the neo-Marxist or French Regulation School) was designed to address the paradox of how capitalism has both a tendency towards crisis, change and instability as well as an ability to stabilize institutions, rules, and norms.
 The theory is based on two key concepts.
 "Regimes of Accumulation" refer to systems of production and consumption, such as Fordism and post-Fordism.
 "Modes of Regulation" refer to the written and unwritten laws of society which control the Regime of Accumulation and determine its form.

 According to regulation theory, every Regime of Accumulation will reach a crisis point at which the Mode of Regulation will no longer support it, and society will be forced to find new rules and norms, forming a new Mode of Regulation.
 This will begin a new Regime of Accumulation, which will eventually reach a crisis, and so forth.
 Proponents of Regulation theory include Michel Aglietta, Robert Boyer, Bob Jessop, and Alain Lipietz.

 Flexible specialization

-Proponents of the flexible specialization approach (also known as the neo-Smithian approach) to post-Fordism believe that fundamental changes in the international economy, especially in the early 1970s, forced firms to switch from mass production to a new tactic known as flexible specialization.
+Proponents of the flexible specialization approach (also known as the neo-Smithian approach) believe that fundamental changes in the international economy, especially in the early 1970s, forced firms to switch from mass production to a new tactic known as flexible specialization.